Stocks under pressure after biggest quarterly drop since 2008

 The first-quarter decline was the biggest on record for the S&P 500 as consumers hunkered down at home, leading businesses to announce massive staff furloughs and to shut temporarily.

-MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.35% in early trade.
+MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> gained 0.35% in early trade.

 Bucking the broader decline, Australian shares opened higher as a slowdown in new coronavirus cases brightened investor sentiment while rising iron ore prices gave miners a lift.